 Murder on the Orient Express (1974)

 A classy, suspenseful and expertly filmed version of a mystery that uses the sensational 1932 kidnapping of Charles Lindberg’s son as its inspiration.
 Released in a year that was the peak of Hollywood’s second golden age, this is commercial filmmaking at its best.
 The film kicks off with a beautiful opening credit sequence that uses black and yellow art deco lettering on pink silk and segues to a documentary-style set-up of the fictionalized kidnapping on Long Island.
 Right from the start you’re hooked.
-Visually the film is one of the most beautiful of the decade – from its costumes and sets, to the cinematography and Jerry Goldsmith’s lush score.
+Visually the film is one of the most beautiful of the decade – from its costumes and sets, to the cinematography and Richard Rodney Bennett’s lush score.
 Director Sidney Lumet – one of the most contemporary of directors – is clearly enjoying the opportunity to go back to the thirties and provide this visual feast.
 He’s also working with a very good, tightly written script and probably the best all-star cast since Grand Hotel (1932).
 Albert Finney (heavily made up) is a great Poirot.
 He’s almost unrecognizable as the brilliant, quirky Belgian sleuth.
 He’s supported by Richard Widmark (who we quickly learn is going to be the murder victim) and suspects Sean Connery, Vanessa Redgrave, Wendy Hiller, John Gielgud, Anthony Perkins, Michael York, Jacqueline Bisset, Rachel Roberts, Ingrid Bergman and Lauren Bacall.
 Bergman won that year’s Oscar for best supporting actress for a relatively brief role and one good scene – but it should have gone to Bacall as the seemingly typical “Ugly American” tourist – this is one of her best performances, particularly once you have everything figured out.
 Kenneth Branagh’s 2017 remake tried, but couldn’t come close to the style and mystery of this version.

 Hooked from a first viewing of Mary Poppins at four and after school reruns of I Love Lucy, Alan has been a movie and TV enthusiast ever since.
 A particular aficionado of films from the late thirties through the seventies, he enjoys helping others discover the joys of those films, directors and stars.
 His career has careened from journalism to public relations to marketing, always with one foot in the arts and with a unique ability to relate all work and life experiences back to a movie.
 Alan’s top five desert island films are Bonnie and Clyde, Sunset Boulevard, Cabaret, Mildred Pierce and, with no apologies, Mary Poppins.
 Alan’s focus will be on films from Hollywood’s first golden era (and a little beyond) as well as TV.